TreacherousNexus/mastodome/README.md

 ## Intro
 Mastodome is a new desktop client for [Mastodon](https://en.wikipedia.org/wiki/Mastodon_(software)), a federated social network that takes all the best elements of Twitter and makes them better.

 **This project is no longer in active development**.
+I am currently evaluating its future direction as I am running up against the limits of what I can do with PyQt while ensuring the app performs well on older systems.
 It has been permissively re-licensed under MIT terms.

 If you want to use the Mastodome name please contact [Bobby Moss](https://github.com/bobbyjmoss).